oVirt/ovirt-site/source/documentation/draft/video-ram.html.md

 ## New settings in oVirt

-We are going to use the following settings in future oVirt versions:
+We are going to use the following settings in future oVirt versions (per PCI device):

 *   QXL
     -   vgamem = 16 MB \* number_of_heads